-Economics Framework for the 2006 National Assessment of Educational Progress.
+Economics Framework for the 2012 National Assessment of Educational Progress.

-Developed for the National Assessment Governing Board under contract number ED01CO0130 by the American Institutes for Research, the National Council on Economic Education, and the Council of Chief State School Officers.
+Developed for the National Assessment Governing Board under contract number ED01CO0130 by the American Institutes for Research, the Council for Economic Education, and the Council of Chief State School Officers.

-For further information, contact the National Assessment Governing Board: 800 North Capitol Street NW.
-Suite 825 Washington, DC 20002 www.nagb.org
+For further information, contact the National Assessment Governing Board: 800 North Capitol Street NW www.nagb.org